lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

     git clone https://github.com/jgarff/rpi_ws281x
     ```

-11. Next, modify some lines to specify using the SK6812 protocol:
+11. Next, modify the following lines to specify using the SK6812 protocol:

     - Using the file explorer, open the `main.c` file found in */home/pi/rpi_ws281x/*